Talktoloop/product/.scratch/shadcn-dark-mode-refactor.md

 ## Task Description

 IMPORTANT: Read these instructions and recite them aloud before each iteration, highlight each discrete step and it's parameters.
-Repeat anything marked as IMPORTANT verbsatim as the start of each iteration.
+Repeat anything marked as IMPORTANT verbatim as the start of each iteration.

 IMPORTANT: Don't change the component structure or semantics, just add the dark mode variants and improve readability